Yelling is One Sure Way to Sabotage Your Recall Training

 Yelling Doesn’t Help With Recall Training

-Training a reliable recall isn’t easy, and there’s going to be times when your dog doesn’t listen.
-But fight that inner urge to start yelling because that’s just going to make your dog associate “come here” with bad stuff.
+I’m not going to lie — teaching your dog a reliable recall isn’t easy, and there’s going to be times when your dog doesn’t listen.
+But when things go bad you’ve got to fight the urge to start yelling because that’s just going to make your dog associate “come here” with bad stuff.

 You need to keep the “come here” command associated with stuff your dog enjoys like a game of tug or some yummy treats – not yelling or punishment.